Bonneville Power Administration

 Evaluating the Impact of Smart Thermostats on Energy Use

-In a research effort led by EPRI, BPA is collaborating with electric utilities to examine the potential benefit and cost of smart thermostats to grid operators.
+In a separate resear ch effort, led by EPRI, BPA is collaborating with electric utilities across the United States to examine the potential benefit and cost of smart thermostats to grid operators.
 Through technical review, field trial, and other methods, EPRI hopes to measure and verify the impact of smart thermostats on HVAC energy use and evaluate the potential for homeowners to participate in markets for short-term load management services.
 This project offers the opportunity to pool and compare data across different utility and technology contexts, therefore contributing a larger breadth of results than any single one-off evaluation.

 2013 - 2015 (In Progress)